 Additional signals with crosswalks at Bristlecone Street and Suniga Road are recommended.
-Signalizing these intersections would provide additional controlled crossings for people using active modes and make it more convenient for transit riders to get between the northbound and southbound stations at these locations (see Figure 10).
+Signalizing these intersections would provide additional controlled crossings for people using active modes and make it more convenient for transit riders to get between the northbound and southbound stations at these locations (see Figure 21).
 The signal at North College Avenue/ Suniga Road is already planned for construction and both the signals are planned for in CDOT's US-287 (North College Avenue) Access Control Plan.
+The signal at Bristlecone Drive would also serve people accessing the future 24/7 shelter at Hibdon Court.

-In addition to the signals on North College Avenue, it is recommended that the following intersections be evaluated for improved bicycle and pedestrian crossings (see Figure 8):
+In addition to the signals on North College Avenue, it is recommended that the following intersections be evaluated for improved bicycle and pedestrian crossings (see Figure 21):